 - Epstein-Barr virus

-- Coxsackievirus B, cause of hand, foot and mouth disease
+- Coxsackievirus B, the cause of hand, foot and mouth disease

 Who gets papular purpuric gloves and socks syndrome?

-Papular purpuric gloves and socks syndrome typically occurs in young adults.
-It also sometimes affects older adults and children.
+Papular purpuric gloves and socks syndrome typically occurs in young adults; sometimes older adults and children.

-What are the symptoms of purpuric gloves and socks syndrome?
+What are the clinical features of purpuric gloves and socks syndrome?

-- Petechiae and/or purpura soon follow on the palms and soles, and may spread to the dorsal surfaces of hands and feet.
+- Petechiae and purpura soon follow on the palms and soles and may spread to the dorsal surfaces of hands and feet.

 - Vesicles and bullae may develop, with subsequent skin sloughing.

 - The rash is sharply demarcated at the wrists and ankles.